Guidelines

 • Address several subdisciplines of environmental studies knowledge that are relevant to the topic of your paper.
 Make explicit links and connections with other areas.

-• Use a citation manager program, such as Zotero (zotero.org/), to organize and format your citations.
+• We do not require everyone to use the same style (citations format).
 Citations must be in the format of a major journal in the discipline of your focal area.
 A standard journal paper citation includes authors, title, journal, volume, pages, and year, but other types of sources may require different or additional information.
-Consistency in citations is critical.
-In addition, a citation manager program can help you to maintain notes about each article so you can search for key words and phrases across your source material.
+Once you identify a style commonly used in your focal area, you can use a style guide in Chalmers Library to guide your formatting.
+Consistency in citations formatting is critical.